The Process

 Personal Bankruptcy

-In a bankruptcy, the Licensed Insolvency Trustee must realize on any assets you own with equity, you may be required to make surplus income payments to the trustee and your GST and income tax refunds are sent directly to your trustee.
-Your creditors could also oppose your discharge from bankruptcy which would result in a court hearing.
+In a bankruptcy, the Licensed Insolvency Trustee will realize on any non-exempt assets you own with realizable value and you may be required to make monthly surplus income payments.
+As a bankrupt, GST, income tax refunds and benefits are sent directly to your Trustee by the Canada Revenue Agency.
+Occasionally, creditors oppose your discharge from bankruptcy which would result in a court hearing.

 The steps to filing a consumer proposal are as follows: